jrcartee/django-sphinx-ext/README.rst

 	.. form:: myapp MyFormClass
 	   :exclude: ['created']

 	This can hide any default fields that will only clutter documentation.

 If successful, a table is printed containing metadata for each form field.

-Directly after, it checks your firm class for an err_set dict containing custom error messages used in the forms clean method. these will be printed in a bulleted list.
+Directly after, it checks your firm class for an 'err_set' dict, containing custom error messages used in the forms clean method.
+If found, these will be printed in a bulleted list.

 Example Output: